ZhivotenkoAlex/sw-flutter/docs/FCM_TOKEN_TESTING.md

 **Possible causes:**

-1. **Tap area incorrect**: Ensure taps are in the exact top-left corner (first 100x100 pixels)
+1. **Tap area incorrect**: Ensure taps are in the exact top-right corner (within 100 pixels from right edge, 100 pixels from top)
 2. **Timing too slow**: The time between each consecutive tap must be less than 1 second
 3. **Counter reset**: If more than 1 second passes between any two taps, counter resets to 0

 **Solution:**

-- Tap rapidly and consistently in the top-left corner
+- Tap rapidly and consistently in the top-right corner
 - Count taps mentally: 1, 2, 3, 4, 5, 6, 7
 - If dialog doesn't appear, start over